-Driving with a faulty throttle body also puts you at risk for getting into an accident because without proper power or acceleration, your car will behave in unpredictable ways.
+Driving with a faulty throttle body also puts you at risk of getting into an accident because, without proper power or acceleration, your car will behave in unpredictable ways.

 So, when it comes to the cost to replace a throttle body, you can expect to pay anywhere from $100-$500 for this type of replacement.
 There may be additional costs involved if your car requires parts or other services as part of getting this crucial system working properly again so it’s best to have a mechanic diagnose the problem before going ahead and paying for repairs.

 If you keep on driving a vehicle with a faulty throttle body, the cost for repairs will only continue to increase.